rstacruz/onmount/README.md

 ## Browser compatibility

 All modern browsers and IE8+.
 For legacy IE, use it with jQuery 1.x.
-Try the [test suite](https://rawgit.com/rstacruz/onmount/master/test/index.html) in your browser.
-Try it [with jQuery 1.x](https://rawgit.com/rstacruz/onmount/master/test/jquery.html) for legacy browsers.

 ## Examples